EmilDohne/compressed-image/python/README.md

 `cmake --build build`

+This takes care of configuring the cmake project (the first command) and then building the output dir `build`

-You should now be left with a folder tree roughly as follows:
+Once this is done, you should now be left with a folder tree roughly as follows:

 ```
 compressed-image/